HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 ### Be Loud, vocal, have opinions and share them

 THe biggest part of creating your own personal brand is being extremely vocal about what you do.
-As we said earlier, You must let everyone know what is it you do.
+As we said earlier, **you must let everyone know what is it you do.**

 Being a freelancer isn't just a job, it's going to be a huge part of your life and you need to make it seem so to others around you.
 To do this, you must get really involved both within the development community as well as outside.